CGI is a registered 501(c)3 non-profit designed for the purpose of extending humanitarian support to those in need around the world.

 We believe that God loves every person on the planet and that this love is God’s irresistible appeal.
 God appeals to people through grace, hope, mercy, forgiveness, kindness, and a host of other ways.

 CGI believes in relationships.
-From the founding of our program, we have chosen to work directly with people doing the most good in the most challenging places.
+From the founding of our organization, we have chosen to work directly with people doing the most good in the most challenging places.
 We also believe in giving our donors the opportunity to go and see the field with their own eyes.
 Whether it be a slum, a school, a water tower, or a rural village, we build relationships with great people who simply need a helping hand.
-We are presently focused on projects involving education, livestock, clean drinking water and orphan care.
+We are presently focused on projects involving education, livestock, clean drinking water, and orphan care.
 When you partner with us, you partner according to the project of your choice.

 Everything we are doing is done with an eye toward sustainability.
 It is not our goal to create a dependency class.
-Our goal is to help people gain the education, tools and resources needed to become self-sustaining and successful.
+Our goal is to help people gain the education, tools, and resources needed to become self-sustaining and successful.
 Our desire is to create ecosystems that can generate internal support.
 This philosophy is exercised in a thoughtful approach to every project we take on and in those we do not.
 We are very sensitive not to disrupt the local economy by an infusion of outside charity.
 We will ultimately seek to build businesses within the communities that are designed to support the humanitarian work right next door.

 Presently, we primarily work in the East African nation of Kenya.
 We have existing projects in the Kibera Slum as well as a very rural area of the country called Muhuru Bay.
 Future plans include expanding to other rural places and eventually to other nations.